preesm/preesm/releng/README.md

 #### Initial Setup

-After a fresh install with recommended plugins, the current pipeline makes use of two Jenkins plugins in order to run properly:
+After a fresh install with recommended plugins, the current pipeline makes use of two additional Jenkins plugins in order to run properly:

 *   [JaCoCo](https://wiki.jenkins-ci.org/display/JENKINS/JaCoCo+Plugin): this plugin looks up for JaCoCo report files in the workspace and publishes them in the project page.
 It is called in the Jenkinsfile by the line `step([$class: 'JacocoPublisher'])`.
 *   [FindBugs](https://wiki.jenkins-ci.org/display/JENKINS/FindBugs+Plugin): similarly, the FindBugs plugin publishes the reports found in the workspace.
 It is called by `findbugs canComputeNew: false, defaultEncoding: '', excludePattern: '', healthy: '', includePattern: '', pattern: '**/findbugsXml.xml', unHealthy: ''`.